 Mistake #4 - You are inflexible

-As I eluded to above, being inflexible in the gym is a bad road to travel.
+As I eluded to, being inflexible in the gym is a bad road to travel.
 Being so rigid with your plan of action is stressful when you can't get your way in a crowded gym.
 Do you have to do squats first?

-Fix it: Let's first sit down, take a dep breath and figure this out together.
-I've seen too many angry meat heads curse under their breath regarding the poor sap curling in the squat rack.
-It's wrong, I know, but what are you going to do really?
-Get physical?
+Fix it: let's first sit down, take a deep breath and figure this out together.
+I've seen too many angry meatheads curse under their breath regarding the poor sap curling in the squat rack. it's wrong, I know, but what are you going to do really?
+Get physical.

 If you pride yourself on being the crafty trainer that you are then it should be a piece of cake to alter your plans and start on some one-legged squats, leg extensions or lunges.
 Go to the gym with a specific plan but be prepared to change those plans and practice patience.